larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

   <img src=images/Irving-TX-area.png alt="Irving-TX-area" style="width: 350px;" style="height: 350px;" />
 </p>

-I selected the above area, Irving, Texas, for this project because this is where I've lived for many years now in the Dallas suburb of Irving, Texas.
-Therefore, I was interested in this area's OSM dataset by examaning the tags attached to its basics data structures (nodes, ways, and relations) found in the OSM file.
+<blockquote>I selected the above area, Irving, Texas, for this project because this is where I've lived for many years now in the Dallas suburb of Irving, Texas.
+Therefore, I was interested in this area's OSM dataset by examaning the tags attached to its basics data structures (nodes, ways, and relations) found in the OSM file.</blockquote><br>

 ## Problems Encountered in the OSM File